acolomba/blackvuesync/README.md

 Untested, but should work with: `DR900S`, `DR650S`, `DR590/590W`, `DR490/490L` Series.

-Reports of models working or not other than those tested are appreciated.
+Reports of whether models other than those tested work are appreciated.

 ### Verifying connectivity to the dashcam